josephworks/BungeeSpigot/README.md

 # BungeeSpigot
 Bungeecord Built in to Bukkit/ Spigot / Paper!!!
 With more features than bungeecord!

+## Installation

+1. Remove your commands.yml
+2. add the latest commands.yml from https://github.com/josephworks/BungeeSpigot/releases to your server's root directory

 ## Commands

 /ip - Tells you a player's IP